geops/website/content/blog/alma/index.en.md

 ---
-title: "alma: Future-Oriented Management of Contaminated Sites"
+title: "alma: future-oriented management of contaminated sites"
 summary: "After a lengthy preparation period and more than a year of programming, we finally succeeded in September 2025.
 Together with the canton of Schwyz, we were able to migrate the first office to the new alma software